-Your doctor may suggest that you use a laxative to relieve temporary constipation.
-However, you should not use laxatives should long term to treat chronic constipation.
+Your doctor may recommend a laxative to relieve temporary constipation.
+However, you should not use laxatives to treat chronic constipation.
 Many laxatives are available, both over the counter and by prescription.
 Laxatives can interact with a number of medications, so talk to your doctor before taking one if you also take other medications.

-Osmotic laxatives -- increase the amount of water in your intestines, making stool softer.
-They can be quick acting, but they can cause fluid loss and electrolyte imbalances.
+Osmotic laxatives.
+Increase the amount of water in your intestines, making stool softer.
+They can be quick acting, but they can cause loss of fluids and electrolytes.
 Osmotic laxatives include lactulose (Cephulac), available by prescription, and polyethelyne glycol (MiraLAX); and saline laxatives, such as magnesium citrate and milk of magnesia.

-Enemas -- Saline enemas work like osmotic laxatives, while mineral oil enemas work like lubricant laxatives.
-You should not use enemas should on a regular basis; they can cause electrolyte imbalances.
+Enemas.
+Saline enemas work like osmotic laxatives, while mineral oil enemas work like lubricant laxatives.
+You should not use enemas on a regular basis; they can cause electrolyte imbalances.

-Tegaserod (Zelnorm) -- a prescription drug used to treat constipation in people with IBS.
-Because of an increased risk of cardiac problems (including heart attack and stroke), Zelnorm is restricted by the Food and Drug Administration (FDA) to use only by people who have found other treatments unsafe or ineffective.
+Tegaserod (Zelnorm).
+A prescription drug used to treat constipation in people with IBS.
+Because of an increased risk of cardiac problems (including heart attack and stroke), the Food and Drug Administration (FDA) restricts the use of Zelnorm to people who have found other treatments unsafe or ineffective.

-Never give laxatives or enemas to children unless your doctor tells you to.
-People with any kind of bowel obstruction, abdominal inflammation, or kidney or heart failure should never take over the counter laxatives without talking to their physician.
+Never give laxatives or enemas to children unless instructed by your doctor.
+People with any kind of bowel obstruction, abdominal inflammation, or kidney or heart failure should never take over-the-counter laxatives without talking to their physician.

 Nutrition and Dietary Supplements